 “Half a rack in half a day”

-According to Broadband Testing, “IT is essentially broken; the emergence of cloud computing—albeit itself a variation on similar past “outsourcing” themes—has created a dilemma for IT teams.
+According to Broadband-Testing, “IT is essentially broken; the emergence of cloud computing—albeit itself a variation on similar past “outsourcing” themes—has created a dilemma for IT teams.
 Do they go with the “ease of use and scalability” that Cloud Service Providers (CSPs) evangelise about—and the costs associated with that route and loss of direct control over and visibility into their data and applications—or do they create their own next generation compute, storage and networking platform, AKA private and/or hybrid cloud?”

 The concept of a “cloud type” experience within an OnPrem environment is appealing but one that is full of expensive and explosive potential minefields if attacked in a “DIY” manner.
 Put simply, the standard tools at our disposal are essentially the same ones that have been around for decades in the networking, storage, compute and security worlds.
 Moreover, they are still very much “islands of IT” in terms of integration.
 Creating your own version of an AWS or Azure, for example, is anything but trivial.
 At the same time, staying with a traditional, OnPrem solution is patently not the answer to scalability requirements and taking advantage of the new generation of cloud native applications and application building blocks—the DevOp era, we might call it.